This post may contain affiliate links. Please read our disclosure policy.

 • Roll dough by tablespoonfuls into balls.
 Chill balls of dough for at least an hour, or freeze for 15-20 minutes.
 Place cold dough balls on cookie sheets lined with parchment paper.

-• Bake at 350° for about 9 minutes, or till the tops are set.
+• Bake at 350°F for about 9 minutes, or till the tops are set.
 Bottoms will be lightly browned, but tops should still be white.
 Remove cookies to cooling racks and cool completely.

-• For the glaze, combine all ingredients in a small bowl and whisk till smooth, adding enough warm cream to get a thin but creamy consistency.
+• Combine all ingredients in a small bowl and whisk till smooth, adding enough warm cream to get a thin but creamy consistency.

 • Dip the tops of the cookies in the glaze, then top with sprinkles.